Long-lived Chanthu to take aim at China

 In-fa brought record rainfall amounts to portions of China earlier this summer.

-However, the comparison between the two typhoons stops at their slow-moving nature, according to Smithmyer.
+However, the comparison between the two storms stops at their slow-moving nature, according to Smithmyer.

 "The track of Chanthu, however, has a different path orientation than what Typhoon In-fa took," Smithmyer explained.